TheL0nelyG0d/PuddleMarketPlace/README.md

-Puddle is a fledged out a market place where customers can sign up and shop for items!

-Back-end implementation fully coevered with Django!

-It is a fictional project!
-And Project is ongoing!

-To use the the code just clone it!

-Make sure you have pipenv ,django and pillow!
+Puddle is a marketplace created with Django.
+You can create, update, delete and search for items.
+You can convers with seller.
+No payment method implemented.
+You can watch the video to learn how it looks.

+This is a guided project.
+You can clone the project for usage.